This post may contain affiliate links.

 We have a Splendide WD2100XC Vented Combo washer/dryer that has worked great for us so far.
 That model is no longer available to purchase new, but you can order the more recent equivalent model online from Amazon or Camping World.

-We put our dirty laundry in the hamper hanging on the wall; the canvas bag can be removed from the frame and closed with a draw string if needed.
-We actually just use the plastic laundry basket for extra storage.
+We put our dirty laundry in the hamper hanging on the wall.
+The canvas bag can be removed from the frame and closed with a draw string if needed.
+We use the plastic laundry basket for extra storage.

 If you didn’t get a chance to watch my video tour yet, here it is again: